fachrizzz/fachrizzz/README.md

 > “Anything that could give rise to smarter-than-human intelligence — in the form of Artificial Intelligence, brain-computer interfaces, or neuroscience-based human intelligence enhancement — wins hands down beyond contest as doing the most to change the world.
 Nothing else is even in the same league.” — Eliezer Yudkowsky

 Learner in Artificial Intelligence (AI), particularly in the Machine Learning (ML) field.
-Trying to share projects that have been previously developed through main and side projects.
-I enjoy learning new things such as mathematical concepts in ML and technologies that involving AI.
+Trying to share some projects that have been previously developed through main and side projects.
+I enjoy learning new things such as mathematical concepts in ML and technologies that involve AI.

 - 🔭 I’m currently working on ML projects
 - 🌱 I’m currently learning Mathematical concepts in ML